Robert Spittell: Spittell and court fashion

-Spittell was listed among the queen's male servants in December 1511 when he was given a yule-tide livery gown of brown "Rissillis", a russet cloth from Rijsel or Lille, with black velvet to edge his doublet.
+Spittell's annual salary as the queen's tailor, recorded in 1509, was £10 Scots.
+He was listed among the queen's male servants in December 1511 when he was given a yule-tide livery gown of brown "Rissillis", a russet cloth from Rijsel or Lille, with black velvet to edge his doublet.
 Male and female servants, including the African servant Ellen More were given livery clothes made from these fabrics at this time.
 He was given lands at Easter Coldoch near Doune in 1513.

 Spittell made clothes for Eleanor Musgrave, an English courtier who features in William Dunbar's poem, Of a Dance in the Quenis Chamber.
 In 1511 he made her gowns, "shaffrons" or head dresses, a French hood, altered and mended her clothing, and supplied ribbons, cuffs, and collar bands.

 Spittell recycled or "translated" an old white satin gown into a kirtle with a new lining of "Scottish black" for Margaret Tudor in 1511.
 In May 1512 he lined a pair of sleeves for the queen with velvet for one of her gowns of cloth of gold.

 He made clothes in 1512 and 1513 for Prince James.
 After the battle of Flodden another tailor, Andrew Edgar, made clothes for the infant king.

 In May 1514 Margaret Tudor was Governor or Regent of Scotland, and she granted Robert Spittell an income from the lands of Easter Leckie near Gargunnock.

 After Margaret Tudor left Scotland, in 1516, Spittell delivered some of her belongings to the priest William Husband, including fur trimmings for gowns, cuffs, and sleeves.
 The treasurer's accounts mention that Spittell sewed fur on her stomachers.

 Records of the burgh of Stirling call him a servant of the queen in 1521.
 He bought several houses in Stirling.
 During a property dispute in Stirling in 1527, over an encroachment on adjacent lands, he claimed that Gilbert Johnston had declared on his deathbed that Spittel was a good neighbour.
 Spittel paid for bridges built over the Bannockburn stream and the Teith at Doune, and founded an almshouse in Stirling in 1530, known as Spittel's Hospital.

+Robert Spittell was involved in providing mourning clothes in January 1543 following the death of James V, and supplied black "dule gownis" to five gentlewomen attendants of Margaret Douglas, the wife of Regent Arran.